News & Events

 How To Claim the Tax Credit?

 This can be claimed in the annual corporation tax return after receiving an interim or final certificate from the Minister.
 The claim must be made within 12 months of the accounting year end of the period to which the claim relates.
-Holders of this certificate will be able to apply for the tax credit from January 2023.
-The scheme is proposed to run until 31st December 2025.
+Holders of this certificate have been able to apply for the tax credit from January 2023.
+The scheme is now extended until 31 December 2031 following the digital games tax credit 2026 update.

 To apply for the certificate, download the application form from Gov.ie.